knative/docs/contribute-to-docs/templates/template-concept.md

 For example, “If you want to fix or add content to a past release, you can find the source files in the following folders.”.
 Optionally, include bold lead-ins before each list item.

-**NOTE:** For the formatting to render correctly, you must add a line of whitespace between the list and the preceding sentence.
+**NOTE:** For the formatting to render correctly, you must add an empty line between the list and the preceding sentence.

 #### Markdown ordered list template